thomas-neitmann/ggcharts/README.md

 Overview
 --------

-`ggcharts` provides a high-level `ggplot2` interface for creating common charts.
-Its aim is both simple and ambitious: shorten the distance from data visualization idea to actual plot.
+`{ggcharts}` provides a high-level `{ggplot2}` interface for creating common charts.
+Its aim is both simple and ambitious: to get you from your data visualization idea to an actual plot faster.
 How so?
-By taking care of a lot of data preprocessing, obscure `ggplot2` details and plot styling for you.
-The resulting plots are `ggplot` objects and can be further customized using any `ggplot2` function.
+By taking care of a lot of data preprocessing, obscure `{ggplot2}` details and plot styling for you.
+The resulting plots are `ggplot` objects and can be further customized using any `{ggplot2}` function.

 Installation
 ------------